ubunatic/makepy/README.md

     [debug    ] debug msg 2                    [stdlib]
     [error    ] error msg 3                    [stdlib]

-If you use a structlog logger you also get key-value pairs.
+If you use structlog loggers in your modules you also get key-value pairs.

     [info     ] info msg                       [structlog] a=[1, 2, 3] v=1
     [debug    ] debug msg                      [structlog] b=('a', 'b', 'c') v=2